jvdiago/llm_devtale/README.md

 # llm-devtale

-`llm-devtale` is a plugin for the `llm` command-line tool that automatically generates documentation ("dev tales") for your source code projects.
+`llm-devtale` is a plugin for [Simon Willison's LLM tool](https://github.com/simonw/llm) `llm` command-line tool that automatically generates documentation ("dev tales") for your source code projects.
 It analyzes your project's files and folders, considering factors like file size, git commit effort, and excluded patterns, to produce a hierarchical, LLM-generated summary of your codebase.

 The generated documentation includes:
 *   A high-level overview of the entire repository.